ShaunMendes/Tutorial/readme.txt

 docker run  --memory <integer> <image_name> <command>
-docker run --cpu-share - give equal cpu to all running dockers docker run --cpu-quota - assign % of cpu to dedicate to the container at given time
+docker run --cpu-share - give equal cpu to all running dockers docker run --cpu-quota - assign % of cpu to dedicate to the container at given time docker inspect <container_name> - to get the root process

 Notes: